 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You'll still get approved for a mortgage with a lower score, but the interest accumulated over time could be more than double the amount of an individual with a stronger credit score.
+Lenders want to be positive that allowing you a loan isn't a risk for them.
+Your credit score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+You'll need a score of at least 700 to get a acceptable interest rate.
+You'll still qualify for a mortgage with a lower score, but the interest accumulated over time could be more than double the amount of an individual having a better FICO score.

-Getting your credit in order is the best way to ease into owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+Improving your credit score is the best way to ease into purchasing a home.
+Call us at (770) 708-3308 and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get there?
-Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+There are plans to increase your score.
+Building your FICO score takes time.
+It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The most important thing is to know your FICO score.
+Here are some methods to improve your credit score:

-- Correct your credit report.
-If you discover incorrect items on your credit report, write to the bureau asking that the item be removed.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the majority of your debt taking up the balance one card.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt transferred to one card.

-- Apply for gas station cards or department store credit.
-For those who have non-existent credit or low credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and keep up your payments, which will raise your credit.
-You should always beware of charging a large balance for too long because these types of cards traditionally have a surprisingly high interest rate.
+- Store cards and gas cards.
+For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to begin your credit history, increase your credit limits and stay on top of your payments, which will raise your FICO score.
+You must always avoid carrying a large balance for too long because these types of cards normally have a surprising interest rate.

-- Use your credit.
+- Keep your cards active.
 Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+But, make sure you pay them off in no more than two or three payments.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of JG Atlanta Properties, LLC., the loan application process can be a stress-free experience so you, too, can become a homeowner.
+Knowing the methods you can use to raise your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of JG Atlanta Properties, LLC., shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.